Electron Dynamics in Neutron Scattering with Hydrogen Atoms: Model and method

-where $\varphi_{0}$ is the ground state of the electron in the hydrogen atom and$\boldsymbol{P}_{nu}$ is the momentum of the reduced nucleus (the neutron and the proton).
+where $\varphi_{0}$ is the ground state of the electron in the hydrogen atom and $\boldsymbol{P}_{N}$ is the momentum of the reduced nucleus (the neutron and the proton).

 To elucidate this scattering process, a semi-classical approach is adopted.
 Newton's second law is employed to solve for the nucleus's motion, while the Schr{\"o}dinger equation is used to describe the electron's motion.
 In the CM coordinate system, the potential $V_{N}$ depends on both $\boldsymbol{R}$ and $\boldsymbol{r}$.
-However, due to the significantly smaller reduced mass of the proton and the electron compared to that of the three-body system $\left(\mu_{e}/\mu_{N}\approx1/918\right)$ , the electron's motion has a negligible influence on the nucleus's movement.Thus, in terms of the nucleus,$V_{N}$ can be considered solely a function of $\boldsymbol{R}$ and is denoted as $V_{N}\left(\boldsymbol{R}\right)$.
-The classical movement of the nucleus can be expressed via the Newton's second law as .
+However, due to the significantly smaller reduced mass of the proton and the electron compared to that of the three-body system $\left(\mu_{e}/\mu_{N}\approx1/918\right)$ , the electron's motion has a negligible influence on the nucleus's movement.
+Thus, in terms of the nucleus, $V_{N}$ can be considered solely as a function of $\boldsymbol{R}$ and denoted as $V_{N}\left(\boldsymbol{R}\right)$.
+The classical movement of the nucleus can be expressed via the Newton's second law as

 Then the value of $\boldsymbol{R}$ at time $t$ can be determined.
 Concerning the electron, the position of the nucleus has a significant impact on the electron, resulting that the electron's wave function is dependent on the nucleus's position.
-Denoting $\psi\left(\boldsymbol{r},t\right)$ as the electron's wave function, the time-dependent Schr{\"o}dinger equation (TDSE) for the electron is expressed as follows
+Denoting $\psi\left(\boldsymbol{r},t\right)$ as the electron's wave function, the TDSE for the electron is expressed as follows:

-In low-energy (below 5 MeV) neutron-proton scattering process, the singlet state with angular momentum $l=0$ overwhelmingly contributes to the total cross-section.
-Within this singlet state, the potential $V_{N}$ is represents using the Yukawa potential model.
-The Yukawa potential is related with two parameters, $\lambda$ and $V_{0}$, which is expressed as
+In low-energy (below 5 MeV) n-p scattering process \cite{Noyes1963}, the singlet state with angular momentum $l=0$ overwhelmingly contributes to the total cross-section.
+Within this singlet state, the potential $V_{N}$ is described using the Yukawa potential model.
+The Yukawa potential is related with two parameters, $\lambda$ and $V_{0}$, which is expressed as \cite{yukawa1935interaction}

-where $\lambda$ represents the force range, while $V_{0}$ serves as an integral constant that characterizes the field strength.
-When $V_{0}>0$, $V_{N}$ acts as a repulsive potential, and when$V_{0}<0$, $V_{N}$ becomes an attractive potential.
-The ionized wave function of the electron is given by:
+where $\lambda$ represents the force range, and $V_{0}$ serves as an integral constant that characterizes the field strength.
+When $V_{0}>0$, $V_{N}$ acts as a repulsive potential.
+When $V_{0}<0$, $V_{N}$ becomes an attractive potential.
+In the previous work, the total cross-section $\sigma$ for the Yukawa potential under the Born approximation \cite{dalitz1951higher} is given by

+where $\mu$ is the reduced mass of the proton and the neutron, i.e., $\mu=m_{n}m_{p}/\left(m_{n}+m_{p}\right)$. $k$ represents the relative incident momentum between the neutron and the proton.
+The cross-section can be obtained through experimental measurements.
+Then $\lambda$ and $V_{0}$ can be derived according to Eq. (\ref{eq:cross-section}).